MontrealAI/agijobs-sovereign-labor-v0p1/docs/README.md

     Mythril symbolic sweep: 22m : 30m
 ```

-- **Telemetry-first:** Every job appends summaries to the GitHub run log for fast operator review and Evidence Vault archival.
+- **Telemetry-first.** Every job appends summaries to the GitHub run log for rapid operator review.
-- **Artifact retention:** Security artifacts persist for 14 days, enabling auditors to reproduce analyses.
+- **Artifact retention.** Security artefacts persist for 14 days, enabling auditors to replay analyses.
-- **Scalable cadence:** `security.yml` runs on every push, pull request, and weekly (`cron: '17 3 * * 1'`) so the machine remains continuously verified.
+- **Scalable cadence.** `security.yml` runs on every push, pull request, and weekly cron (`17 3 * * 1`) so the machine is continuously verified.